daydreamt/pgm/pgm/README.md

 #####################################################################################

+  The library's main idea is that all probabilistic variables can be represented as a node in a graphical model.

 The main types are Models

 ####################################################################################
 Dependencies
 MathNet.Numerics.FSharp
-QuickGraph!
+QuickGraph

 #######################################################################################
     ROADMAP
-1) Integrate a graph library
+1) Integrate a graph library [4/10]
+2) Allow random variables = Vertices with distributions [active] 2.Future) Automatically use the MathNet.Numerics.Distributions?
+3) Make simple factor graphs [3/10]
+Simple Message Passing

 ####################################################################################
 LICENSE: TODO: probably LGPL3 if compatible, and another one on demand